The National School Walkout

 The National School Walkout was a national student-led protest on April 20, 2018, the 19th anniversary of the Columbine High School massacre.
-The walkout was one of many protests against gun violence in the United States that erupted in response to the Marjory Stoneman Douglas mass shooting on February 14, 2018.
+The walkout was one of many protests against gun violence in the United States that erupted in response to the Parkland high school shooting on February 14, 2018.

 Conception

 After the shooting in Parkland, Ridgefield High School student Lane Murdock uploaded a petition to change.org, asking people to protest the lack of responses that follow school shootings in America by participating in a walkout.
 The petition accumulated over 270,000 signatures.
-Murdock and fellow Ridgefield students Paul Kim, Max Cumming, and Grant Yaun partnered with Indivisible to successfully rollout the effort.
+Murdock partnered with Indivisible to successfully rollout the effort.

 The National School Walkout's Twitter account accumulated more than 100,000 followers in five days.
 National School Walkout scheduled the nationwide walkout to take place on April 20, as it marked the 19th anniversary of the Columbine High school shooting.
 The official color for The National School Walkout was orange, as a nod to the color hunters wear to distinguish fellow hunters from animals.

 Event

-The walkout took place at 10 o’clock in the morning in each local time zone.
+Students from over 2,500 schools participated in the walkout, taking place at 10 o’clock in the morning in each local time zone.
 When students headed outside, they participated in 13 seconds of silence to honor the 13 people killed at Columbine High School.
 Many walkouts consisted of the incorporation of open mics, to guest speakers and even voter registration sections; where senior students that were eligible, registered to vote.
 Some students also wrote letters to students from other school communities that have been impacted by school shootings, whereas others decided to set booths where students could call their representatives to pressure lawmakers over gun control.

 The April 20 walkout organized by Murdock was set to last until the end of the school day, because the issue is one that needed to be ‘'addressed [for] longer than 17 minutes".
 This was said in reference to the March 14 walkout, which lasted for 17 minutes to mark the 17 lives lost at the Marjory Stone High School shooting, after which students returned to their classrooms.